-A PIR audit was conducted in November 2016 that evaluated Canfor Alberta Forest Management Group (FMG) and Mill safety performance.
-13 Elements were audited and scored individually in which the overall score was 89%.
-No elements were found to be non-compliant with the requirements and Canfor Alberta operations received many best practices notations.
-A
+A PIR audit was conducted in November 2017 that evaluated Canfor Alberta Forest Management Group (FMG) and Mill safety performance.
+13 Elements were audited and scored individually in which the overall score was 85%.
+No elements were found to be non-compliant nor were there any recommendations specific to the Canfor Alberta Forest Management Group to address.